volcanic-uk/servicelog/README.md

 By default Servicelog introduces two new middlewares and deletes the `ActionDispatch::RequestId`.
 The middlewares introduced by Servicelog are:

 - `Servicelog::StoreHeaders` to store the `X-Request-Id` header and make it globally available in your application through `Servicelog.headers`.
+- `Servicelog::ShoryukenStoreHeaders` to store the ID of background jobs into the `X-Request-Id` header requests from within those jobs and make it globally available in your application through `Servicelog.headers`.
 - `Servicelog::RequestId` which is similar to `ActionDispatch::RequestId` but it takes the incoming `X-Request-Id` (up to 6 callers) and append a new ID to it, this allows to log a unique request on the back server but also see the calling server ID.

 Catching and creating a unique request ID is great, but to really take advantage of the correlation in a service based architecture you'll need to pass the `X-Request-Id` on each request to the next service.
 It is up to you to ensure that all the requests in your service send the correct `X-Request-Id` to the next service, although Servicelog provides a common list of adapters to override the base class and ensure the `X-Request-Id` is sent.